 With KeepSolid, you need to create an account or log on with an existing one in order to use the Chrome extension.
-Once you’re up and running, you can pick from over 50 servers with global coverage.
+Once you’re up and running, you can pick from over 70 server locations with global coverage.
 There are also some neat additional features which are worth noting like DNS leak prevention and a stealth mode (KeepSolid Wise, which helps avoid being detected and blocked by services trying to sniff out VPN usage).

 KeepSolid did well in our performance tests with latency, as well as download and upload speeds, being only slightly down compared to our normal rates.
 However, most of the provider’s servers don’t support torrents, so if that’s an important consideration, you’ll have to look elsewhere.

 VPN Unlimited is free to download and try for a week.
 Beyond that, there are three rather affordable subscription plans, one of them being a Lifetime option.
 Other than the permanent subscription, you can only choose between a monthly and a yearly package, the latter being the best value for money (as ever).
 The packages available are: